danielvegamyhre/danielvegamyhre.github.io/docs/_posts/2025-03-30-megatron-diagrammed.md

 Conversely, since our input activations to the MLP block were not partitioned in the forward pass (i.e., identity operator), this will become an all-reduce in the backward pass when we need to propagate the gradients from each shard of the computation through to the previous layer.
 This way our reduced (summed) gradients are exactly equivalent to the gradients of a non-partitioned version of this MLP block.

-**Interesting side note**: In the Megatron paper, the dropout computation is duplicated on each device (i.e., not sharded), with the reasoning being these layers are cheap computation-wise.
+**Interesting side note**: In the Megatron paper, the dropout computation is duplicated on each device (i.e., not sharded).
+The authors don't say much about why this is, I assume it's because these layers are cheap computationally and it was not clear (at the time) that attempting to shard these layers would have a favorable "memory reduction vs communication overhead" trade-off.
 However, this sets the stage for a future paper, [Reducing Activation Recomputation in Large Transformer Models](https://arxiv.org/abs/2205.05198), which observed that layers in the non-TP regions of the transformer (namely dropout and layer normalization) do not require much computation but *do* require a lot of activation memory, making them a potentially juicy target for optimization.
-They also observed the computation for these layers can be performed *independently along the sequence dimension* without violating the mathematics - meaning theoretically, they can shard along the sequence dimension and potentially reduce activation memory even further.
+They also observed the computation for these layers can be performed *independently along the sequence dimension* without violating the mathematics - meaning theoretically, they can shard along the sequence dimension and potentially reduce activation memory per device, thus avoiding the need to recompute activations in the backward pass to train larger models.
 If you're interested in this, I presented this paper at the Eleuther AI ML Scalability & Performance reading group, which you can check out the recording for [here](https://danielvegamyhre.github.io/ml/performance/2025/03/23/eleutherai-reading-group-session-9.html).

 Anyway, now that we understand how the MLP block is sharded and *why*, we're ready to move onto the mult-head attention layer.